cathy7459/EarlyAD-biomarker-frontal/README.md

 The trained model was evaluated on: GSE122063

-Model performance was measured using **ROC curves and AUC scores**.
+Model performance was measured using ROC curves and AUC scores.

 ---